gosub-com/Zurfur/README.md

     * Function parameters must be explicitly marked `mut` if they mutate anything
     * Children of read only fields (i.e. `ro` fields) are also read only
     * Get/set of a mutable struct acts like you expect (e.g. `myObject.VectorProperty.X = 3` works)
+    * `Array<T>` and its elements are immutable, `List<T>` is the only mutable array type
+* Fast and efficient:
+    * Return references and span used everywhere. `[]int` is `Span<int>`, and OK to pass to async functions
+    * Single threaded model (from Javascript) allows efficient reference counted objects
+    * Safe multithreading via web workers (clone defined as fast deep copy for message passing)
     * Functions pass `struct` parameters by reference or value, whichever is more efficient
+    * Async acts like a Golang blocking call without the `await` keyword (no garbage created for the task)
+* More:
     * Type declaration syntax is from Golang
-* Strings are UTF8 byte arrays, always initialized to ""
+    * Strings are UTF8 byte arrays, always initialized to "" (all classes initialized to non-null values)
-* Interfaces support Rust style traits and Golang style duck typing
+    * Interfaces support Rust style traits and Golang style duck typing via fat pointers
-* Clone always performs a deep copy
     * `==` operator fails if it is not defined on a class (does not default to object comparison)
-* Async acts like a blocking call without the `await` keyword (ideal for JavaScript callbacks)

 #### Status Update